Menopause discrimination happens to many workers because employers don’t understand the issues involved, experts say.

-“Some women have a terrible time going through menopause, sometimes experiencing severe symptoms that can really affect their ability to perform well at work,” he said.
+“Some women have a terrible time going through menopause, sometimes experiencing severe symptoms that can really affect their ability to perform well at work.

 “By understanding the condition and making some simple adjustments, businesses should be able to look after their staff and ultimately retain good and experienced workers.”